Strong Convergence of the Linear Implicit Euler Method for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Introduction

 The rest of this paper is organized as follows.
-Section \ref{wellposed} deals with the well posedness problem, the fully discrete scheme and the main results.
-In Section \ref{convergenceproof}, we provide preparatory results and the proof of the main results.
-Section \ref{numexperiment} provides some numerical experiments to sustain the theoretical findings.
+Section \ref{wellposed} deals with the well posedness problem, the numerical scheme and the main results.
+In section \ref{convergenceproof}, we first provide some error estimates for the deterministic homogeneous problem as preparatory results and we provide the proof of the main results.
+Section \ref{numexperiment} provides some numerical experiments to sustain the theoretical results.